 To most people, the word ‘sleuth’ means a private detective, but it’s also the collective noun for a group of bears!
 Birmingham will bring both definitions together in the summer of 2017 and the Sun Bear, the world’s smallest species of bear (now threatened with extinction) is the inspiration for a brand-new sculpture for this event.
-These incredible creatures are sure to inspire creativity and generate plenty of fun for all you sleuth spotters on the trail!
-After which, the bears will be auctioned to raise valuable funds for Birmingham Children’s Hospital Charity.
+The bears will be auctioned to raise valuable funds for Birmingham Children’s Hospital Charity.

 Bear078 is now causing a lot of excitement around the English department as William Shakesbear.
-After such a dizzying introduction to the Academy so far, who knows what Bear078 will get up to before it takes its place as part of the Summers big public art extravaganza?
-Why not follow us on twitter @KESHACADEMYART to find out?
+Why not follow us on twitter @KESHACADEMYART to find out more?

 Staff accompanied students to the KESH debating team at the University of Birmingham to take part in the Debate Mate Cup.
 Students participated in three debates throughout the day, winning two.
 The judges, organisers and other schools all commented on the passion and confidence with which our students spoke on a range of complex issues.
 It was especially impressive to see our team, comprising solely of Yr7s, holding their own against teams three years older than them.